JohnCoates/Aerial/Readme.md

 * Right-click on the Aerial screen saver in System Preferences and select `Delete "Aerial"`.
 * Or delete the file(s) directly. macOS can store screen savers in two locations. `/Library/Screen Savers` and `/Users/YOURUSERNAME/Library/Screen Savers`.
 Check both locations for a file called "Aerial.saver" and delete any copies you find.
-* If you installed Aerial using Brew Cast, then the following command in a Terminal window should remove the brew installed version. `brew cask uninstall aerial`
+* If you installed Aerial using Brew Cask, then the following command in a Terminal window should remove the brew installed version. `brew cask uninstall aerial`

 You may also want to delete the folder `/Users/YOURUSERNAME/Library/Caches/Aerial`.
 This is where Aerial stores the cached copies of the aerial videos.
 Last thing, you may want to delete the preferences `plist`.
 The file is `/Users/YOURUSERNAME/Library/Preferences/ByHost/com.JohnCoates.Aerial.{UUID}.plist`.
 It's highly recommended to remove that file if you purge the Cache folder.